Wall-crossing of universal Brill-Noether classes

-\begin{remark} The results in this section hold more generally for when $\phi^+$ and $\phi^-$ lie on opposite sides of a higher codimension stability plane (not necessarilly a hyperplane, as in Definition~\ref{Def: opposite sides}), in which case Hypothesis~\ref{hyp:ext_connected} becomes restrictive. \end{remark}
+\begin{remark} The results in this section hold more generally when '$\phi^+$ and $\phi^-$ lie on opposite sides of a higher codimension stability plane $H$ (not necessarilly a hyperplane'.
+By this we mean that there exist stability hyperplanes $H_1, \ldots, H_k$ such that, setting $H:= H_1 \cap \ldots \cap H_k$, we have that $\phi^0:=\frac{\phi^++\phi^-}{2}\in H$ is the only degenerate point of the segment $[\phi^+, \phi^-]$ (cf Definition~\ref{Def: opposite sides}).
+In this more general case, Hypothesis~\ref{hyp:ext_connected} becomes more restrictive. \end{remark}

 Here are some important properties of $\ext(G,D)$ that follow from Hypothesis~\ref{hyp:ext_connected}: \begin{corollary} Let $V_1,V_2\in \ext(G,D)$, then either $V_1\cup V_2=V(G)$ or there exists $V\in \ext(G,D)$ such that $V_1\cup V_2\subseteq V$. \end{corollary} \begin{proof} Assume that $V_1\cup V_2\neq V(G)$.
 Then, by Proposition~\ref{prop:extremal_cap_cup}, we have that $V_1\cup V_2$ is extremal.
 By Hypothesis~\ref{hyp:ext_connected}, we have that $V_1\cup V_2$ is also connected.
 Let $W$ be a connected component of $(V_1\cup V_2)^c$.
 By Proposition~\ref{prop:extremal_disconnected}, we have that $W^c$ is extremal.
 Moreover, since $V_1\cup V_2$ is connected (and $G$ is connected), so is $W^c$.
 This proves that $W^c\in \ext(G,D)$ and $V_1\cup V_2\subseteq W^c$. \end{proof}